Covid Christmas Present

 We eagerly retreat to our cozy hearths

-As the north wind's chilly breath reaches our bones
+As the north wind's chilly breath cools our bones

 The air is charged with anticipation